 How long does the visa process take?

-Normal processing times with the UKVI take around 15-20 business days.
-However, some months a decision is made before the 15 day mark.
+Normal processing times with the UKVI (UK Visas and Immigration) take around 15-20 business days.
+However, sometime a decision is made before the 15 day mark.
 We recommend that you calculate 15 business days and do not count the weekends.
 If you need a decision faster, the UKVI do a priority service (for extra money of course) and you can receive a decision between 5-7 days.

 I’m unable to arrive in the UK during my entry vignette 30 day clearance, what do I do?

 If you were unable to arrive in the UK during the dates allocated on your vignette sticker inside your passport, you will need to apply for a vignette transfer.
 A vignette transfer allows you to travel at a later date to enter the UK and you will be given a new vignette sticker showing a new 30 day entry clearance - BUT BE WARNED - your visa expiry date will not change, it will remain at the same!

 My UK visa application was rejected... can I apply again?

 In most cases, yes - you can apply again - however, dependent upon your individual circumstances, there may be additional steps to take or a waiting period before you can re-apply.
 We provide advice on re-applications on a case-by-case basis, based on your unique circumstances.
 We will also ensure that the initial reason(s) for rejection are rectified and addressed so that your re-application is a successful one!

 My visa application was approved, but I did not travel to or enter the UK.
 Can I re-apply for the same visa again?